JetBrains/kotlin-web-site/docs/reference/delegated-properties.md

 ## Standard Delegates

-The `kotlin.properties.Delegates` object from the standard provides factory methods for several useful kinds of delegates.
+The `kotlin.properties.Delegates` object from the standard library provides factory methods for several useful kinds of delegates.

 ### Lazy